akkinoc/logback-access-spring-boot-starter/README.md

 "logback-access-spring-boot-starter" will look for the configuration file in the following order.
 The first found configuration file will be used.

-1. "logback-access-test.xml" in the root of classpath.
+1. "logback-access-test.xml" in the root of the classpath.
-2. "logback-access.xml" in the root of classpath.
+2. "logback-access.xml" in the root of the classpath.
 3. [fallback configuration file (appends to standard output with common pattern)].

 [fallback configuration file (appends to standard output with common pattern)]: logback-access-spring-boot-starter/src/main/resources/net/rakugakibox/spring/boot/logback/access/logback-access.xml